dreyliky/ngx-os/projects/ngx-os/src/lib/modules/tree-view/services/nodes-selection.service.md

 Private service.
-Must be used only via TreeViewComponent, not directly.
+Must be used only via `TreeViewComponent`, not directly.